Alek Thomas Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in the league.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in MLB.

-- The Dodgers' 4.24 team ERA ranks 17th across all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA across all league pitching staffs (4.21).

 © 2023 Data Skrive.
 All rights reserved.